Fishing licences and permits

 There is a system of tagging and recording the details of all commercial and recreational salmon catches.
-Similar systems are used by Canada, France, Spain and the US.
-Tagging provides valuable catch statistics and an estimate of salmon stocks.
+Similar systems are used by Canada, France, Spain, and the US.
+Tagging supplies valuable catch statistics and an estimate of salmon stocks.

 All salmon (and sea trout over 40cm) that are kept must be tagged and logged in a logbook.
 You must return your completed logbook and any unused tags to the IFI by 19 October each year.
 You should use the pre-printed envelope supplied at the time of purchase.
 You must return your logbook and tags, even if you did not catch any fish.
 Further information on the Salmon and Sea Trout Tagging Scheme is available on IFI's angling website fishinginireland.info.

 - The majority of waters in Ireland are owned either privately or by the State.
-A fishing permit issued by the owner of the waterway gives you the right to fish for a fixed period of time ranging from a day to a season.
+A fishing permit issued by the owner of the waterway gives you the right to fish for a fixed period ranging from a day to a season.

 - The only legal way to catch freshwater fish is by rod and line.
 It is illegal for one person to use more than two rods at a time.

 - It is illegal to use live fish as bait.

-- You must get a State fishing licence, tags and a separate fishing permit in order to fish for salmon and sea trout.
+- You must get a State fishing licence, tags and a separate fishing permit to fish for salmon and sea trout.
 The cost and duration of permits will vary.
 (See ‘How to apply’).